YessinTrifa/SynapseEvent/README.md

     ```
     This will execute the `schema.sql` file automatically, creating all necessary tables and inserting sample data.

+4. **Migrate Existing Data (if upgrading)**
+    If you have existing event data from previous versions, run the data migration utility:
+    ```bash
+    java -cp target/classes com.synapseevent.utils.DataMigration
+    ```
+    This will consolidate events from separate tables (AnniversaryEvent, FormationEvent, etc.) into the unified `event_instance` table with proper type classification.

 ## Running the Application

 ### From IDE